input-output-hk/marlowe-starter-kit/00-preliminaries.md

 The [demeter.run](https://demeter.run/) web3 development platform provides an extension *Cardano Marlowe Runtime* that has Marlowe tools installed and makes available the Marlowe Runtime backend services and a Cardano node.
 No setting of environment variables or installation of tools or running of backend services is needed when using Demeter Run's Cardano Marlowe Runtime extension.

-- If you are using this starter kit with the *Cardano Marlowe Runtime* extension for [demeter.run](https://demeter.run/), then visit [00-preliminaries-with-demeter.ipynb](00-preliminaries-with-demeter.ipynb) to set up wallets.
+- If you are using this starter kit with the *Cardano Marlowe Runtime* extension for [demeter.run](https://demeter.run/), then visit [00-preliminaries.ipynb](00-preliminaries.ipynb) to set up wallets.
-- If you are **not** using [demeter.run](https://demeter.run/) and need to start your own instance of Marlowe Runtimme, then visit [00-preliminaries-without-demeter.ipynb](00-preliminaries-without-demeter.ipynb) to set up Marlowe Runtime and wallets.
+- If you are **not** using [demeter.run](https://demeter.run/) and need to start your own instance of Marlowe Runtimme, first visit [docker.ipynb](docker.ipynb) to set up Marlowe Runtime and then visit [00-preliminaries.ipynb](00-preliminaries.ipynb) to set up wallets.